How to Grill Skin-On Chicken – Perfect Every Time

 Glazed Grilled Chicken

 To maintain the crispy skin and bite, add the glaze in two steps.
-First when the chicken is at 150 degrees F for a breast and 170 degrees for the thighs and legs.
+First when the chicken is at 150 degrees F for the breast and 170 degrees for the thighs and legs.
 Then glaze a second time just after you pull the chicken off the grill and let it rest.
 The sauce will firm up and still keep the texture of the skin crispy.

 Frequently Asked Questions